brainfrozeno00o/xandybot-nodejs/README.md

 - [Node.js](https://nodejs.org/en/download/) - Currently using version 16.13.0
 - [npm](https://nodejs.org/en/download/) - Automatically included when installing Node.js, currently using version 8.1.0
-- [PostgreSQL](https://www.postgresql.org/download/) - any version would suffice
 - Your own Discord account - you'll have to create your own bot if you want to run this locally **OR** you can join the [XandyBot](https://discord.gg/vAtFk8n9B2) Discord server to have a development bot assigned to you

-### Some Helpful Tools

-- [DBeaver](https://dbeaver.io/download/) - helpful tool if you want UI for the database
-- [pgAdmin](https://www.pgadmin.org/download/) - another helpful tool if you want UI for the database

 ## Running the Bot